Malankara Rite: Pre-1665 East Syriac heritage of Malankara Marthoma Nazrani

 Latin Catholicism failed to attract Malankara Nazranis, hence Portuguese had to resort to appeasement as well as to pressure tactics to bring Syrians into their fold.
 In the Coonan Cross Oath, almost the total strength of Syrians supported Arkidhyaquana, but within few decades, the majority of churches were annexed to Romanism.
-Kerala's long waterways helped the Portuguese soldiers to directlintervene in coastal churches, while geographically interior churches spared due to lack of roads at that time.
+Kerala's long waterways helped the Portuguese soldiers to directly intervene in coastal churches, while geographically interior churches spared due to lack of roads at that time.
 They asked Kochi, Vadakkumkoor, Thekkumkoor and Ambalapuzha kings to put diktats to their Syrian subjects to join Catholicism.